We would like to monitor how you interact with this website so we may continue to improve it.

 Hartlepool Borough Council (HBC) is committed to protecting the privacy and security of your personal information.

-This privacy notice is issued in accordance with the General Data Protection Regulation (GDPR) and describes how we collect and use personal information about you in order to maintain a mailing list of individuals who wish to be kept informed of news and events run by HBC Economic Growth Team.
+This privacy notice is issued in accordance with the General Data Protection Regulation (GDPR) and describes how we collect and use personal information about you and your business in order to maintain a mailing list of individuals who wish to be kept informed of business-related news and events run by HBC Economic Growth Team.

 The Data Protection Legislation